bmrz2019/fdroidclassic/README.md

 * Support for the additional features provided by the new index format.
   * Screenshots
 * proper mirror support.
 They are currently not completely broken, but I'm not actually sure if mirrors are really used right now.

-### Currently considered out of scope
+* There are some occasional performance problems where the UI get's stuttery, this is tracking in #43 (with more background in #23).

+### Features NOT included

 * Swap.
 I almost never use it and I don't know many people that do.
 There's still the official client if you need that functionality.
 * App auto install via repo push
 * The tile based UI
-* The old xml based index support will be dropped
+* The old xml based index format isn't supported
 * Support for very old version of Android (< 4.0).
   * Currently minimum Android version is 4.4, supporting 4.0 would be possible with some effort, but I'm not sure that's worth it.
   * Even on Android 4.4 we can't currently support TLSv1.2, which is bad.